Know about History

 In the year 1520, Hernando de Magallanes spotted these lands for the first time, after crossing the strait that now bears his name.
 He encountered a rocky littoral and massive mountains, which we now know as Aysén, and which he named as “Tierras de Diciembre” (“Lands of December.”)
 Three decades later, the Spanish conqueror Pedro de Valdivia sent an expedition under the command of Francisco de Ulloa.
 He was the first navigator to disembark on these southern lands.
 However, what seemed like a wild, cold and virgin territory to his eyes, was actually already inhabited.
 Several indigenous tribes dwelt there.
 In the mainland, north of the Strait of Magellan, lived the Tehuelches or Patagones; great nomad hunters, of slanted eyes, robust bodies and dark skin.

 They moved on foot over long distances, since they did not master horse-riding yet.
-With bows and arrows, and bolas made by themselves, they hunted guanacos, rheas (ñandú), and southern andean deer (huemul) for food.
+With bows and arrows, and bolas made by themselves, they hunted guanacos, rheas (ñandú), and southern Andean deer (huemul) for food.
 In the southernmost costs of Aysen, lived the Alacalufes, who were canoeing tribes that called themselves Kaweskar.
 Further north, the Chonos populated the islands that we now know as Guaitecas; they were also canoeist peoples who had similar customs as the Alacalufes.
 Their diet was mainly based on seafood.
-They gathered their supplies mostly from hunting, fishing and collecting shellfish from the cold southern waters that they travelled.
+They gathered their supplies mostly from hunting, fishing and collecting shellfish from the cold southern waters that they traveled.
 They navigated in rustic and primitive canoes made from tree bark, preferably from coigüe trees.
-Centuries later they began to build their canoes with hollowed-out logs.
 They always lit a fire inside the canoes, and women were in charge of taking care of it.

 During the War of the Pacific, Chile and Argentina signed a treaty fixing the binational limit in the line of the highest peaks and the continental divide of waters.
 Due to the complexity of the region’s geography, it became necessary to resort to arbitration by the English monarchy.
 To do that, the Chilean State hired the services of German scientist Hans Steffens, to conduct a thorough reconnaissance of the area during the years 1892 and 1902, and whose contributions have helped develop the mapping of this southern area, which in turn contributed to its later colonization.